 - Also use 3rd party services, such as Peer39 or Integral, in our 3rd party tracking option within the creative field.

 In the end, we hate fraud, in all its many forms.
-Both vendors and marketers want to make sure ads are served by real publishers and shown to real humans and the right target audiences all to maximize ROI for both buyers and sellers.
+Both vendors and marketers want to make sure ads are served by real publishers and shown to real humans and the right target audiences to maximize ROI for both buyers and sellers.